BootcampersCollective/Coders-Workshop/README.md

 ### Discussion

-What would you charge to mow every lawn in the city of Duluth, Minnesota?
+How would you describe "the cloud" to someone who knows very little about computers?

 ### Challenges